“Ed Kurtzman, one of the best Pinot winemakers in California” – Pinot Report

-Winery and Winemaker: Winemaker Ed Kurtzman (owner/winemaker of August West and Sandler, formerly for Roar, Foreman, Testarossa) has made this wine in San Francisco’s Dogpatch district since the first vintage of 2010.
-Owner John Peterson searched for years to find the right SLH properties, the Peterson and Cortada Alta vineyards, which source all the fruit for their wines.
+Winery and Winemaker: Winemaker Ed Kurtzman (owner/winemaker of August West and Sandler, formerly winemaker for Roar, Freeman, Testarossa) has made this wine in San Francisco’s Produce District since the first vintage of 2010.
+Owner John Peterson has developed two contrasting vineyard in the SLH, source of all their fruit.
 Ed says the wines “are all about the vineyard.
 Site is most important, trumping clone, yeast and most winemaking techniques.”
-Grapes are hand sorted, de-stemmed and cold-soaked, native yeast- fermented in open top bins and then barrel-aged using up to 50 % new French oak barrels.
-The winery name is a combination of John’s family names.
+Grapes are hand sorted, de-stemmed and cold-soaked, native yeast- fermented in open top bins and then barrel-aged using 30 – 70 % new French oak barrels with no battonage, for gentle styling.

 Peterson and Cortada Alta Vineyards, Santa Lucia Highlands: Located within a mile of Rosella’s and the Garys’ vineyards in the central Sweet Spot of the SLH appellation, the 9 acres of Peterson Vineyard Pinot Noir are 8 years old, and the Hyde clone Chardonnay is producing beautifully.
 Starting with the 2016 vintage there is also Pinot Noir, Chardonnay, and Syrah from the newly planted Cortada Alta Vineyard, on a higher elevation above Peterson.
 Both vineyards are managed and farmed organically by Ruben Balderas (a seasoned SLH expert), with CCOF certification pending: manual weed control, soil preservation and fertilization via cover crops, pests controlled by healthy vines, pheromone traps and predatory insect releases.
 Watering is monitored by sensors, and intentionally limited.
 Quality is enhanced using multiple means, including intensive hand leaf-removal, shoot-tipping to control growth, canopy management and green-harvests at veraison.
 All releases Organically Farmed.

-Pinot Noir 2016, Cortada Alta Vineyard, SLH New Premium Single Vineyard 94 Points, VN
+Pinot Noir 2017, Cortada Alta Vineyard, SLH Organically Farmed